The Best Deals to Shop at Nordstrom's Early Black Friday Sale

-Nordstrom's Black Friday Sale: Get up to 50% Off Barefoot Dreams, UGG, Reformation, and More
+Nordstrom's Black Friday Sale: Get up to 50% Off UGG, Reformation, Hunter and More

 The Nordstrom Black Friday deals are live through Nov.
 26, which means it ends before Cyber Monday.
 We suggest you move fast on your holiday shopping as we're predicting these deals will sell out fast and we're expecting a lot of shipping delays.
 This is the perfect time to start shopping for holiday gifts, considering all the news about supply chain delays and port backlogs.
 In addition to the Black Friday sale items, Nordstrom has curated their own holiday gift recommendations for their Make It Pop-In@Nordstrom.
 Get a jump on your wishlist this year to secure the hottest gifts of 2021 before they sell out.